VirtualPlanetaryLaboratory/vplanet/multi-planet/README.md

 To run `multi-planet` on a large number of simulations, first run `vspace` to create the simulation folders.
 Then, in that same directory, type:
 ```
-multi-planet <input file> -c [number of cores]
+multi-planet -c [number of cores] -bp [creates bigplanet hdf5 files] <input file>
 ```
 where the "input file" **must be the same file** used with `vspace`.
 You can specify the number of cores, but the default is the maximum number of cores.
+You can also set bigplanet hdf5 file create to true, but the default is false.

 Should your run be interrupted for whatever reason, just run `multi-planet` again and it should restart where it left off.